cockroachlabs/visus/README.md

 # visus

 Visus (latin for "the action of looking") enables users to collect metrics using arbitrary SQL queries and expose them in a Prometheus format.
-Optionally, it can be configured to filter the metrics CockroachDB available in the `/_status/vars` endpoint.
+Optionally, it can be configured to extracts metrics from logs and filter the metrics CockroachDB available in the `/_status/vars` endpoint.

 Visus runs as a sidecar on each node of a CockroachDB cluster, as shown in the diagram below.
 It can also be used for any database that is compatible with the Postgres wire protocol.